csev/cc4e/book/chap08.md

 [comment]: <> (code c_163_01.c)

-There is a limit (typically 15-25) on the number of files which a program may have open simultaneously.
+There is a limit on the number of files which a program may have open simultaneously.
 Accordingly, any program which intends to process many files must be prepared to re-use file descriptors.
 The routine `close` breaks the connection between a file descriptor and an open file, and frees the file descriptor for use with some other file.
 Termination of a program via `exit` or return from the main program closes all open files.

 The function `unlink(filename)` removes the file `filename` from the file system.

 [comment]: <> (page 164 , 164 THE C PROGRAMMING LANGUAGE CHAPTER 8 )